 Electricity Plans in VIC

-There are lot of different plans to pick from several retailers, often differentiated by conditional discounts on offer and falls into two categories – Variable rates and Fixed rates.
+There are a lot of different plans to pick from several retailers, often differentiated by conditional discounts on offer and falls into two categories – Variable rates and Fixed rates.
 Majority of electricity plans in Victoria come with variable rates.
 Fixed rate plans are usually offered by AGL, Energy Australia and Origin.

 Variable Rate Plans – Electricity plans have variable rate usage and supply.
 Providers can change the prices for electricity usage and supply at any time with prior notice.
-These plans have cheaper rates than fixed rate plans.
+These plans have cheaper rates than fixed-rate plans.

 Fixed Rate Plans – These plans lock-in supply and usage charges for a set period, usually two years.
 This added convenience might come at a higher price.